varunkumardev/amitmerchant1990.github.io/_posts/2021-05-03-update-url-query-parameters-as-you-type-in-the-input-using-javascript.md

 Next, with the combination of [URLSearchParams](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams/URLSearchParams) and [window.location.search](https://developer.mozilla.org/en-US/docs/Web/API/Location/search), we can retrieve the query string of the URL and set a parameter named `q` using the `set` method.

-Once that is done, we can go ahead and build the final URL based on the `searchParams` and push that URL in the browser's session history stack using [History.pushState()](https://developer.mozilla.org/en-US/docs/Web/API/History/pushState).
+Once that is done, we can go ahead and build the final URL based on the `searchParams` and modify browser's current session history stack using [History.replaceState()](https://developer.mozilla.org/en-US/docs/Web/API/History/replaceState).

 This way, you can conveniently rewrite URL's query params as you type in the input field!